-New memorial unveiled honoring 1919 Elaine massacre victims
+New memorial to honor 1919 Arkansas massacre victims

 ELAINE, Ark.
-(AP) — A new memorial has been erected honoring the victims of the 1919 Elaine massacre in eastern Arkansas.
+(AP) — A new memorial has been erected to honor the victims of the 1919 Elaine massacre in eastern Arkansas, one of the largest racial mass killings in U.S history.

-Monday marks 100 years since more than 200 African American men, women and children were killed by a white mob in 1919.
-It has been called the deadliest racial conflict in the state’s history.
+Monday marks 100 years since poor black sharecroppers in Elaine who dared to join a union were attacked, and at least 200 black men, women and children were subsequently killed.
+The massacre occurred during the summer of 1919 when hundreds of African Americans across the country were slain at the hands of white mob violence during the “Red Summer.”
+It was branded “Red Summer” because of the bloodshed and amounted to some of the nation’s worst white-on-black violence.

 Most Read Stories